ElanShudnow/AzureCTwithJitter/AzureCT/README.md

 To ensure 100% removal of all artifacts from this tool perform the following step:

+1. Run Import-Module AzureCT -Force
-1. Run the Remove-AzureCT command from PowerShell.
+2. Run the Remove-AzureCT command from PowerShell.
 This will remove the PowerShell module and any local data files.

 	```powershell
 	Remove-AzureCT